MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Finger.md

 ms.topic: article
 ms.assetid: 907ea637-5c6c-4752-84c2-46bbf2a68a33
 ---
-# Finger
+# finger
-Displays information about a user or users on a specified remote computer \(typically a computer running UNIX\) that is running the Finger service or daemon.
+Displays information about a user or users on a specified remote computer \(typically a computer running UNIX\) that is running the finger service or daemon.
 The remote computer specifies the format and output of the user information display.
-Used without parameters, **finger** displays help.
-For examples of how this command can be used, see [Examples](assetId:///c6d43992-8243-4f0a-8605-3152c8a8fe9a#BKMK_Examples).
+Used without parameters, **finger** displays help. for examples of how this command can be used, see [Examples](assetId:///c6d43992-8243-4f0a-8605-3152c8a8fe9a#BKMK_Examples).

 ## Syntax